epicodus/lhtp/README.md

 This is a rewrite of LHTP using Docusaurus 2, a React-based static site generator.

-# Breaking changes - 2023-05-03

-I moved everything into the main npm module, so you no longer need to run the fetch scripts from a submodule.
-You can now just use `npm run fetch` from the main project directory to fetch docs and images.

-I've also changed the environment variables to be compatible with the deployment Github actions workflow.
-Note the changed names and the fact that PRIVATE_KEY is now the key itself, not the path to the file.

-Other config variables are moved to config.yaml in the project root directory..

 ## Pulling course docs and images from GitHub

 The scripts to pull content from private GitHub repos are written to work with a GitHub App.